Everything You Need To Know About Naxos Island, Greece

 It’s always a great idea to rent a car when visiting Naxos; this gives you the freedom and the flexibility to spend days exploring off-the-beaten-path landscapes.

-There are several small settlements to explore when you venture far from the coast; the most famous and picturesque ones are Halki and Apeiranthos.
+When you venture far from the coast, there are several small settlements to explore; the most famous and picturesque ones are Halki and Apeiranthos.

 Not very far apart, you can devote a day to visiting both.
-From the center of Naxos’ Chora, start your trip driving north to reach the Halki, one of the best-known traditional villages you can check in Naxos.
+From the center of Naxos’ Chora, start your trip by driving north to reach Halki, one of the best-known traditional villages in Naxos.

-Halki’s best known for being home to a unique distillery called Vallindras, producing the most famous Naxos spirit since 1896: Kitron.
-This somewhat strong liquor is made in the area with the zest and the leaves of a local tree.
+Halki is best known for being home to a unique distillery called Vallindras, which has been producing the most famous Naxos spirit since 1896: Kitron.
+This somewhat strong liquor is made in the area with the zest and leaves of a local tree.

 Another vital settlement on Naxos is Apeiranthos, an original village wholly made of marble.